Why does everybody love tacos so much? Because they are so good!

 Taco is the only food with the whole series focused on it.
 And it’s not one but two seasons already, and season three is coming as well.
 ‘Taco Chronicles’ celebrates the taco in all its humble glory.
 It’s truthful, beautiful, and will leave you hungry for tacos.

 Over the last several years, tacos went from being just a ‘favorite food’ to becoming straight-up personality descriptions.
 They have successfully knocked pizza off its pedestal of being a universal signifier of being down-to-earth.
-The lines are aplenty, and new ones keep coming.
+The lines are aplenty, new ones keep coming, and might land you a match!

 “All I want to hear are three little words...
 I brought tacos.”